Ay198930/DSA-Kultra-Mega-Stores-Inventory-/README.md

 	WHERE
     Product_Sub_Category = 'Appliances'
     AND Province = 'Ontario';

+**Result:** The total sales of appliances in Ontario are 202,346.840

 ### 4) Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
 	Select * from KMS_Orders